 The newlyweds chose the traditional croquembouche as their wedding cake, and after a quick bite they went back to the dancefloor as the party was just getting started!

-It was a real pleasure to photograph this wedding!
+It was a real pleasure to photograph this Provence wedding!
 Everybody was so cheerful and nice, in spite of the heat wave.
+The team at le Domaine de la Pommé took very good care of us and the vendors chosen by the bride and groom were truly the best to work with!
 Thank you so much and congratulations Cécile and JB!

 Un immense merci à Marie et Olivier pour leur prestation le jour j… Aucune fausse note, tout était parfait.